boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.1.4 =
+* Make the page title prettier and more descriptive
 * Don't show History section if WP_POST_REVISIONS are disabled
 * Fixes activity throttle for private and hidden groups
 * Fixes PHP warning related to read_comments permissions